 We don’t think anyone in our community should have to face going hungry.
 That’s why we provide three days’ nutritionally balanced emergency food and support to local people who are referred to us in crisis.
 We are part of a... read more

-A huge thank you to Margaret Johnston and the Fellowship Team and to all church and community organisations who decorated trees.
-What a spectacular transformation of St Michael’s!
-Overall... read more
+A huge thank you to Margaret Johnston and the Fellowship Team and to all church and community organisations who decorated trees. ... read more

 Scotland’s first ever Year of Young People is happening in 2018.